SonuMucesh/NHK-Live-Stream-Recorder/README.md

   sonumucesh/nhk-record:latest
 ```

-3. You can also run the container using docker-compose:
+3. Alternatively, the container can be run using `docker-compose`:

 ```bash
 version: '3'